- Location: Lund, Sweden

 Courses for exchange students are taught in the Faculty of Engineering, Faculty of Science (including Mathematics), Faculty of Medicine, Faculty of Law, Faculty of Social Sciences, School of Economics and Management, Faculties of Humanities and Theology, the Malmö Academy of Music, and Campus Helsingborg.
 Lund also offers Special Area Studies and Swedish Language Courses for exchange students.

-Astronomy, Bioinformatics, Biology, Chemistry, Communications, Environmental Science, Gender Studies, Geography, Geology, GIS, Mathematical Statistics, Mathematics, Medicine, Molecular Biology, Music, Peace and Conflict Studies, Physics, Political Science, Service Management, Sociology, Swedish and Scandinavian Area Studies, Swedish Language
+Astronomy, Bioinformatics, Biology, Chemistry, Communications, Computer Science, Environmental Science, Gender Studies, Geography, Geology, GIS, Health Studies, Mathematical Statistics, Mathematics, Medicine, Molecular Biology, Music, Peace and Conflict Studies, Physics, Political Science, Public Health, Service Management, Sociology, Swedish and Scandinavian Area Studies, Swedish Language

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.